Do you have debt that you’re just dying to be free of?

 Through marketplaces like Upwork, Hubstaff Talent, Fiverr, and Freelancers, I’m able to snag freelancing gigs that provide 1 time opportunities.
 They often pay much better than traditional employment too.

 I’ve been hired by brands to create logos, and been paid $50 for 20 minutes of work.
 Written blog posts for $30/hour.
 My wife has illustrated a book.
+I even landed a blog writing gig once that paid $220/hour (which I got more out of luck than expertise, beginner gigs aren’t usually that good).
 We use opportunities like these to bring in a lot of extra cash, and pay off debt fast!

 If you’re curious about how to find those freelancing gigs, and the best way to secure them, check out this guidence post I wrote for you!